TUSD students attend in-person graduation

 TUCSON (KVOA) - After facing the uncertainties of the pandemic, students within the Tucson Unified School District were finally given the opportunity to attend an in-person graduation ceremony.

-“I’m super excited it’s finally happening for the kids and for my daughter, said Christela Munoz, who’s daughter graduated from Cholla High School.
+“I’m super excited it’s finally happening for the kids and for my daughter," said Christela Munoz, whose daughter graduated from Cholla High School.

 It has been a long time coming for the class of 2020 to finally put on their caps and gowns and celebrate this important milestone in their life with school officials and loved ones.